The mighty `git-reflog` or how to undo a git rebase

 This one time I didn’t push my changes to the remote and did a rebase.
 Only then I realized i didn’t really want to rebase.
 Tough life right?
 I couldn’t even reset to origin now.

-but instead of logging commits, it logs changes to the HEAD.
+That is when I learned about the git reflog command/feature. git reflog is quite similar to git log but instead of logging commits, it logs changes to the HEAD.
 Whenever a reference to the head changes, it logs it and allows us to go back in time and undo things we should’ve rathar not done.

-So, for future reference, I can always git reflog
+So, for future reference, I can always git reflog and then git rebase --hard HEAD@{n} to the n-th head.

 Moral of the story, push before you rebase — अभिनाश